Amsterdam/data-processing/README.rst

 3. Add your commandline name and location to the `concole_scripts <https://github.com/Amsterdam/data-processing/blob/master/setup.py#L36>`_ in setup.py.

-4. Add a rst file with `Sphinx Argparse extension <http://sphinx-argparse.readthedocs.io/en/latest/>`_ fields to generate the description and argument fields by reusing an `existing rst file <https://github.com/Amsterdam/data-processing/blob/master/sphinx/source/extract/download_from_data_amsterdam.rst>`_.
+4. Add a awesome_module.rst file with `Sphinx Argparse extension <http://sphinx-argparse.readthedocs.io/en/latest/>`_ fields to generate the description and argument fields by reusing an `existing rst file <https://github.com/Amsterdam/data-processing/blob/master/sphinx/source/extract/download_from_data_amsterdam.rst>`_.
 Helpers will generate automatically, so you can skip this step if it is only a helper function.

+5. add the rst file to the `modules.rst <https://github.com/Amsterdam/data-processing/blob/master/sphinx/source/modules.rst>`_ to be found on the main page.

-5. Regenerate the documentation to test the docs output using:
+6. Regenerate the documentation to test the docs output using:

 .. code-block:: bash